 Aimee has more than 25 years of professional experience including her most recent position as CDO for the Christopher & Dana Reeve Foundation.
 Previously, she worked in fundraising and development for other prominent organizations such as the Girl Scouts Heart of NJ, Boys & Girls Clubs of America, and others.
 She is a native of South Orange and currently resides in Peapack with her husband and three children.

 Matheny is celebrating its 75th anniversary.
 It is the only non-profit in the state to have a fully accredited hospital, a special education school, an award-winning fine arts program, an adult day center, an outpatient clinic, and several independent living group homes under the umbrella of one organization serving people with medically complex developmental disabilities.

-About Matheny: Matheny’s mission is to provide exceptional care and an optimal quality of life for children and adults with special needs and medically complex developmental disabilities.
-Matheny is a 501c3 nonprofit organization and is headquartered in Somerset County.
+About Matheny – Matheny’s mission is to provide exceptional care and an optimal quality of life for children and adults with special needs and medically complex developmental disabilities.
+Matheny is a 501(c)3 nonprofit organization and is headquartered in Somerset County.
 It was founded in 1946 after Walter and Marguerite Matheny’s son, Chuck, was born with cerebral palsy (CP) into a world ill-equipped to care for children with special needs.
-Matheny patients have a diverse range of medical conditions such as Cerebral Palsy, Spina Bifida, Lesch-Nyhan Disease (LND) and a wide range of other rare diseases including Rett syndrome, Angelman syndrome, Cornelia De Lange syndrome, Wolf-Hirshorn syndrome and 4Q Deletion syndrome.
-For more information, visit http://www.matheny.org or follow us on Facebook, Twitter, LinkedIn and Instagram: @mathenymedical.
+Matheny is comprised of a fully accredited special hospital, five community group homes, an adult day center, a non-profit private special school, a fine arts program, and outpatient clinics serving the community.
+Matheny patients have a diverse range of medical conditions such as Cerebral Palsy, Spina Bifida, Lesch-Nyhan Disease (LND) and a wide range of rare diseases.
+To learn more about Matheny, visit us at http://www.matheny.org or follow us on Facebook, Twitter, LinkedIn, and Instagram: @mathenymedical.